Koenkk/zigbee2mqtt.io/docs/devices/WXCJKG12LM.md

 ## Notes

+### Pairing Instructions
+Press and hold the button on the backside of the device until the blue light starts blinking, release it and the pairing should begin.

 ### Binding
 By default the switch is bound to the coordinator but this device can also be used to directly control other lights and switches in the network.